 - clinical supervision (preceptorship) program

 - clinical nurse educators, both inpatient and specialty

 - generous number of study days

-- ongoing education such as transition programs and postgraduate education.
+- ongoing education opportunities such as transition programs and postgraduate education options

-- a résumé, including your contact details, work history, a list of your clinical placements and contact details of three referees (at least one manager and one clinical referee such as a preceptor or supervisor preferred)
+- A résumé, including your contact details, work history, a list of your clinical placements and contact details of three referees (two recent clinical references and one managerial – if that’s not viable, then three most recent clinical references).

-- your academic transcript (verified by a member of the School of Nursing and Midwifery OR certified by an authorised person).
+- Your academic transcript (verified by a member of the School of Nursing and Midwifery OR certified by an authorised person).
 NB: a university printout of subjects completed (including the study score) instead of a transcript is sufficient at this stage.
 We recognise that you won’t have results for all subjects/topics.

 Nursing Stream, Nursing/Midwifery and Collaborative Nursing Stream applicants will also need to apply online to the Postgraduate Medical Council of Victoria Nurse Computer Match service: http://computermatching.pmcv.com.au